Katie Rich: Saturday Night Live

 On January 20, 2017, following Donald Trump's presidential inauguration, Rich tweeted about Trump's youngest son, 10-year-old Barron, saying he "will be this country's first homeschool shooter."
 NBC rapidly suspended Rich and had her name deleted from the Saturday Night Live closing credits.
 After widespread criticism, Rich deleted the tweet and deactivated her account, reactivating it on January 23 with an apology for what she called her "insensitive" and "inexcusable" comments.
-On January 26, 2017, Trump responded to Rich's tweet by calling Rich "terrible" and saying, "For them to attack, for NBC to attack my 10-year-old son ...
-It’s a disgrace."
+On January 26, 2017, Trump responded to Rich's tweet by calling Rich "terrible".
+Conversely, multiple comedians defended Rich and criticized NBC for suspending her.

-As of August 10, 2017, Rich has returned to SNL, credited as one of the writers on the SNL spinoff Weekend Update: Summer Edition.
+On August 10, 2017, Rich returned to SNL as a writer on Weekend Update: Summer Edition.
 She left the show in 2019, after six years.

-Films and Television
+Films and television

 Rich has appeared in the films The Ice Harvest (2005), Janie Jones (2010), and Bad Johnson (2014).
 She has also appeared in the Netflix show It’s Bruno and as various voices on Showtime’s Our Cartoon President.
 Rich has also written for many awards shows such as The ESPYS, NFL Honors, The Golden Globes, and The Emmys.
 She is also the co-creator and executive producer of the Netflix animated show Chicago Party Aunt.
+She served as a co-executive producer on the Harley Quinn spinoff, Kite Man: Hell Yeah!.
+She is currently an executive producer on season five of Harley Quinn.

 Commercials

 Rich has appeared in commercials for Discover Card and Walmart.
+She was also a part of the improvised Sonic Commercials.
+She is a copywriter who was the originator of the KFC campaign, "I Think I Ate The Bones."

 Awards

 In 2015, she and her fellow Saturday Night Live writers were nominated for a Writers Guild of America Award for Comedy/Variety - Sketch Series.
+She has also been nominated for multiple Emmys for her work on SNL.